Systematic biases in parameter estimation on LISA binaries. II. The effect of excluding higher harmonics for spin-aligned, high-mass binaries: Finding degenerate positions in the sky

 \section{Finding degenerate positions in the sky}

-One of the most interesting aspects of systematic biases in the very high-mass, high-SNR regime is the fact that these biases can change the hierarchy of log-likelihood values between nearly-degenerate positions in the sky.
+One of the most interesting aspects of systematic biases in the very high-mass, high-SNR regime is the fact that these biases can change the hierarchy of log-likelihood values between nearly degenerate positions in the sky.
 These degeneracies are exact in certain approximations of the LISA response~\cite{Baibhav:2020tma}.
 Their impact, and the way in which the full LISA response can break them, is discussed in Ref.~\cite{Marsat:2020rtl} (see also Ref.~\cite{Mangiagli:2022niy}).
-In total, there are 8 nearly-degenerate positions, which can be parametrized by indices $(s,n)$ describing the transformations
+In total, there are eight nearly degenerate positions, which can be parametrized by indices $(s,n)$ describing the transformations

 where $s$ takes the value of either $-1$ or $1$, and $n\in[0,1,2,3]$.
 We will often refer to a particular ``octant'' in the sky, meaning a pair of $(s,n)$ in relation to a true sky position.